-While some school facilities in the district have utilization rates approaching 70%, or as high as 84% in the case of Notre Dame Academy, overall it can be seen that enrollment across grade configurations, and across the district as a whole are low, and have further decreased with the addition of St. John Paul II to the district's facility inventory.
+While some school facilities in the district have utilization rates approaching 70%, or as high as 88% in the case of Notre Dame Academy, overall it can be seen that enrollment across grade configurations, and across the district as a whole are low, though that have increased slightly since the addition of Ecole St. John Paul II to the district's facility inventory.
 Enrollment rates are projected to remain steady or decline slightly in most district schools over the next 10-years.